AEMuelbert/AmazonTreeMortality/README.md

 # AmazonTreeMortality
+Adriane Esquivel Muelbert - School of Geography, Earth and Environmental Sciences, University of Birmingham, UK. adriane.esquivel@gmail.com

-Codes from the analyses on spatial patterns of tree mortality across Amazonian forests published in the article Esquivel-Muelbert et al. 2020
+Codes from the analyses on spatial patterns of tree mortality across Amazonian forests published in the article Esquivel-Muelbert et al. (2020) How and Why Amazon trees die.

+Code developed and tested using the R statistical platform R v 3.5.2 (R Development Core Team, 2015).

 ## 01_Master.R
 Describes the analyses shown in the paper including plot-level analyses and the survival analyses (tree-level)